Rare cancers and the Rare Cancers Act: what it means for you

 Change will take time.
 But this is a positive step towards fairer care for everyone with a cancer diagnosis.

-How Macmillan can help you
+How Macmillan can support you

 Wherever you are in your experience – newly diagnosed, in treatment, or supporting someone.
 We are here for you.